 - Eliminate missed opportunities

-- Improve/expand customer support
+- Improve and expand customer support

 FAQs